New Measurements of the Deuteron to Proton F2 Structure Function Ratio

 \begin{centering}

 \end{centering}

-The uncertainties in the deuterium to hydrogen cross--section ratio $\sigma_{D}/\sigma_{H}$, shown in Table \ref{table:error}, are divided into two categories, uncorrelated point-to-point and correlated.
+The uncertainties in the deuterium to hydrogen cross--section ratio $\sigma_{D}/\sigma_{H}$, shown in Table \ref{table:error}, are divided into two categories, uncorrelated point-to-point and correlated (see \cite{supp} for more details).
 An overall normalization uncertainty of 1.1\% due to uncertainty in the target density is included in the correlated error.
 The target density error includes uncertainties from the target temperature and pressure, measured length, thermal contraction, the equation of state used to calculate the density, and the target boiling correction.
 Additional point-to-point errors for target density are included to account for runs where the boiling correction was far from the average due to higher or lower beam currents.
-A Monte Carlo cross--section model dependence error was assessed by repeating the analysis with various models and comparing the resulting cross-sections.
+A cross--section model dependence error was assessed by altering the model fit parameters, thereby changing $\left ( \sigma_D/\sigma_H\right )_{\textrm{Model}}$ by as large as 10\%.
+The change in $\left ( \sigma_D/\sigma_H\right )_{\textrm{Exp}}$ was parameterized as a function of $W^2$ and used as the uncertainty.
 The most significant effects were observed at higher $x$ values, where the resonance region causes rapid changes in the cross-section.
-Binning in $W^2$ was found to reduce this uncertainty.
+Binning in $W^2$, as opposed to $E'$ or $x$, was found to reduce this uncertainty due to the location of the resonance peaks being fixed.
 Errors from the radiative corrections include a contribution from both the model and the method.
 The model dependence was determined by scaling the various quasi-elastic contributions to the model.
 The error associated with the method (0.5\%) was taken from \cite{dasu}.
 A kinematic uncertainty was determined with Monte Carlo by individually varying the beam energy and central momentum of the spectrometer by $\pm 0.1\%$ and also by varying the spectrometer angle by $\pm 0.25~$mr.